huynhicode/Web-Scraper/README.md

 # IDIQ Coding Challenge

-This coding challenge is broken into three parts.
+This coding challenge is broken up into three parts.
 Outlined below for each part are:

-- Spec instructions for each part.
+- Spec instructions.
-- Instructions on how to run each spec
+- Instructions on how to run each spec.
-- Screenshots of expected spec outcome(s)
+- Screenshots of expected spec outcome(s).
 ---

 **Part 1 Spec:**